 Or you can create natural stone patterns yourself.

 Suffice it to say that you can turn virtually unlimited epoxy countertop ideas into reality.

 The epoxy is a transparent substance and can be combined with a clear hardener.
 You can also choose colors to recreate a stone pattern or other design effects.

 Various epoxy manufacturers allow customers to create their own distinct epoxy finish by choosing different resin tints or acrylic paints.
 This often starts with the selection of a base color.

 The base color and an accent color can be combined to help recreate the veins and patterns found in natural stone.

 Common base colors include white, silver, gray, green, red, and copper.
 You can then add a metallic powder to accent this base color.

-Some manufacturers also offer glitters that can add flecks of color in your epoxy finish.
+Some manufacturers also offer metallic glitters that can add flecks of color in your epoxy finish.
 These glitters work best when they complement the accent color.

 If you want the look of granite or marble, choosing the color combination is just half the battle.
 Special techniques need to be used to add the swirls, veins, and patterns found in real stone.

-We recommend that you watch video tutorials on how to use these techniques before attempting them yourself.
+I recommend that you watch video tutorials on how to use these techniques before attempting them yourself.
 You could also try pouring the epoxy on a small sample board before trying it on your countertops.